 - Kahekili / Airport Beach (go early before winds build)

-- Ulua or Wailea (South Maui options—still check swell + visibility first)
+- Ulua or Wailea (South Maui options: still check swell + visibility first)

-→ Best Places to Snorkel in Maui (2025)
+Full breakdown by area + skill level: → Best Places to Snorkel in Maui (2025)

 - Wear a rash guard (warmth + sun protection).